William Kent: Landscape architect

 As a landscape designer, Kent was one of the originators of the English landscape garden, a style of "natural" gardening that revolutionised the laying out of gardens and estates.
 His projects included Chiswick House, Stowe, Buckinghamshire, from about 1730 onwards, designs for Alexander Pope's villa garden at Twickenham, for Queen Caroline at Richmond, and notably at Rousham House, Oxfordshire, where he created a sequence of Arcadian set-pieces punctuated with temples, cascades, grottoes, Palladian bridges and exedra, opening the field for the larger scale achievements of Capability Brown in the following generation.
 Smaller Kent works can be found at Shotover Park, Oxfordshire, including a faux Gothic eyecatcher and a domed pavilion.
 His all-but-lost gardens at Claremont, Surrey, have recently been restored.
 It is said that he was not above planting dead trees to create the mood he required.

 Kent's only downfall was said to be his lack of horticultural knowledge and technical skill (compared to those such as Charles Bridgeman, whose impact on Kent is often underestimated).
 Nevertheless, his naturalistic style of design was his major contribution to the history of landscape design.
 Claremont, Stowe, and Rousham are places where their joint efforts can be viewed.
 Stowe and Rousham are Kent's most famous works.
 At the latter, Kent elaborated on Bridgeman's 1720s design for the property, adding walls and arches to catch the viewer's eye.
 At Stowe, Kent used his Italian experience, particularly with the Palladian Bridge.
 At both sites Kent incorporated his naturalistic approach.

 Furniture designer

-His stately furniture designs complemented his interiors: he designed furnishings for Hampton Court Palace (1732), Lord Burlington's Chiswick House (1729), London, Thomas Coke's Holkham Hall, Norfolk, Robert Walpole's pile at Houghton, for Devonshire House in London, and at Rousham.
+His stately furniture designs complemented his interiors: he designed furnishings for Hampton Court Palace (1732), Lord Burlington's Chiswick House (1729), London, Thomas Coke's Holkham Hall, Norfolk, Robert Walpole's pile at Houghton Hall, for Devonshire House in London, and at Rousham and George Henry Lee I, 2nd Earl of Lichfield‘s Ditchley Park.
 The royal barge he designed for Frederick, Prince of Wales can be seen at the National Maritime Museum, Greenwich.

 In his own age, Kent's fame and popularity were so great that he was employed to give designs for all things, even for ladies' birthday dresses, of which he could know nothing and which he decorated with the five classical orders of architecture.
 These and other absurdities drew upon him the satire of William Hogarth who, in October 1725, produced a Burlesque on Kent's Altarpiece at St. Clement Danes.